 Except that he is no longer Greg, but Gigi.
 Around the time that he became an adult, young Mr. Lazzarato had decided that he wasn’t gay, but transgender.
 And so goes the story of the fascinating This Is Everything: Gigi Gorgeous, the new documentary from acclaimed filmmaker Barbara Kopple (Harlan County U.S.A), which just had its premiere at the 2017 Sundance Film Festival.
 We watch as Greg becomes Gigi, legally and physically, transforming herself from male to female before our eyes.
 An avid self-chronicler, she invites the camera crews into her various surgeries, so we can see the direct results of the operations.
 Never shy, she opens her shirt to show us her new breasts, solid blocks of material at first that gradually settle into something far more natural-looking.
 This level of intimacy is disconcerting, but it’s also charming, and more importantly, that lack of boundaries is what defines Gigi and explains her iconic status for her generation.
 For icon she is, to all who have felt like misfits in their own skin; a gorgeous diva, indeed.

 Kopple mostly sits back and lets Gigi do the talking, although we do hear extensively from her extremely supportive family.
 It’s clear that her father loves her, even though he clearly remains confused about how he produced such a person.
 It’s a moving portrait of good people (produced as a YouTube Red movie, it is available now for all to watch).
-As much as I enjoyed the show, I wish that Kopple had taken a little time to examine the fascination with a certain kind of excessively-sexualized femininity that we see in both Gigi and someone like Caitlyn Jenner.
-There’s nothing wrong with the desire to become a diva, but there are many other kinds of women, and I would be curious to look at why two of our era’s celebrated transgender stars are so over-the-top sexy.
-Late last year I reviewed Woman on Fire, a documentary about Brooke (born George) Guinan, a firefighter in New York City, whose desire to be female is not wrapped up in excess.
+As much as I enjoyed the show, I wish that Kopple had taken a little time to examine the fascination with a certain kind of excessively sexualized femininity that we see in both Gigi and someone like Caitlyn Jenner.
+There’s nothing wrong with the desire to become a diva (who am I to judge?), but there are also many other kinds of women, and I would be curious to look at why two of our era’s celebrated transgender stars are so over-the-top sexy.
+Late last year I reviewed Woman on Fire, a documentary about Brooke (born George) Guinan, a firefighter in New York City, whose desire to be female is not wrapped up in such flamboyance.
 Her transformation lacked Gigi’s pizzazz, but was no less feminine.
 I’d be curious to next see a film that explores the full range of the transgender experience.
 As for Gigi, she is quite an experience unto herself, and will more than hold your attention for the 90 minutes she is on screen.
 Submit and enjoy.

 – Christopher Llewellyn Reed (@ChrisReedFilm)